lucasmelz/microfrontend-course/README.md

 15. Scroll down and tick the "I understand..." check box and click "Next"

 16. Copy and/or download the Access Key ID and Secret Access Key to use for deployment.

+## Takeaways from the course

+1. Your requirements drive your architecture.
+2. Always ask yourself "if I have to change this in the future, will I have to change another app?"
+3. Don't forget to scope your CSS.
+4. MFE's might cause issues in production that you don't see in dev.